jakobve/co-co-eaa/README.md

 # co-co-eaa
 This project is the implementation of a cohesion-coupling-based event abstraction approach.
-The implementation belong to the Bachelor Thesis "Cohesion-coupling based event abstraction.
+The implementation belong to the Bachelor Thesis "Cohesion-coupling based event abstraction".

 ## Libraries
 In this work the following libraries are used: